2. Diálogos relacionados con la estructura de la imagen

 Clicking on the empty checkbox in the lock column of a layer opens a menu with the following options:

-• Lock pixels: When this toggle button is enabled, you cannot use any brush-based tool (Paintbrush, Pencil, Eraser etc.), the Airbrush or the Ink tool on the currently selected layer.
-This may be necessary to protect them from unwanted changes.
+When this toggle button is enabled, you cannot use any brush-based tool (Paintbrush, Pencil, Eraser etc.), the Airbrush or the Ink tool on the currently selected layer.
+This allows you to protect them from unwanted changes.

 Figura 15.2.
 Ejemplo de canal alfa bloqueado